3MFConsortium/spec_core/3MF Core Specification.md

 ## 1.1.
 Package

 The 3MF Document format MUST use a ZIP archive for its physical model.
-The Open Packaging specification describes a packaging model, that is, how the package is represented internally with parts and relationships.
+The Open Packaging Conventions specification describes a packaging model, that is, how the package is represented internally with parts and relationships.

+The ZIP archive MUST follow the [.ZIP File Format Specification](https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT) by PKWARE Inc.
+Files within the ZIP archive that represents a 3MF document MUST use the compression method `Deflate` ("8 - The file is Deflated") or be `stored uncompressed` ("0 - The file is stored (no compression)") in accordance with the OPC specification ("Annex C, (normative) ZIP Appnote.txt Clarifications").

 The 3MF Document format includes a well-defined set of parts and relationships, each fulfilling a particular purpose in the document.
 The format also extends the package features, including digital signatures and thumbnails.

 # Chapter 2.
 Parts and Relationships

-The packaging conventions described in the Open Packaging Conventions (OPC) specification can be used to carry any payload.
+The packaging conventions described in the Open Packaging Conventions specification can be used to carry any payload.
 A _payload_ is a complete collection of interdependent parts and relationships within a package.
 This specification defines a particular payload that contains a 3D object definition and its supporting files: the 3D payload.

 An OPC package that holds a 3D payload and follows the rules described in this specification is referred to as a 3MF Document.
 Producers and consumers of 3MF Documents can implement their own parsers and manufacturing devices based on this specification.